Rational decision-making forms a big part of getting our projects completed. Today’s Q&A Monday asks:

 In the book “Decisive: How to Make Better Choices in Life and Work”, authors Chip and Dan Heath describe a four-step process for decision-making which they summarize with the acronym “WRAP”.
 The premise behind the decision process is that as humans we have illogical biases to overcome.

-The very common pros and cons approach reveals our biases as we tend to self-select a limited set of options.
-Psychologists note that humans tend to look for confirmation for our untested believes.
+The very common pros and cons approach reveal our biases as we tend to self-select a limited set of options.
+Psychologists note that humans tend to look for confirmation for our untested beliefs.
 We rely on short-term emotions to make choices.
 We’re overconfident about our ability to make predictions for the future.